pra3torian89/Exploring-with-dad/README.md

 -	[Autism Speaks](https://www.autismspeaks.org/)
 -	[Responsible Fatherhood](https://acf.gov/ofa/programs/healthy-marriage/responsible-fatherhood)
 -	[Cuyahoga County, Ohio Fatherhood Initiative](https://hhs.cuyahogacounty.gov/divisions/detail/fatherhood-initiative)

+## Terms of Use
+By using *Exploring with Dad* materials, you agree to follow all applicable laws and regulations and acknowledge the risks involved in handling insects, animals, or other living organisms.
+These materials are intended for educational purposes only, and users assume full responsibility for their actions.

+For the full Terms of Use and Disclaimer, please see [TERMS-OF-USE.md](TERMS-OF-USE.md).

 ## License
 All projects in this folder are released under the **Creative Commons Attribution-NonCommerical 4.0 International (CC BY-NC 4.0)** license.
 You are free to share and adapt this material,  as long as you give appropriate credit and **do not use it for commercial purposes**.
 For more details, [follow this link](https://creativecommons.org/licenses/by-nc/4.0/).